eberban/eberban/books/tour/src/logic/default.md

 > \text{mi}^w_1(c)              &= \exists e. \text{mi}_1(c,e) \\\\
 > \end{align} \\]
 >
-> I like the home planet of humans/Earth (until humans start to leave on other planets).
+> I like the home planet of humans (Earth, until humans start to live on other planets).

 Manually binding the argument will prevent the default bind to be added: